CausalDisco/gadjid/README.md

 # Adjustment Identification Distance: A 𝚐𝚊𝚍𝚓𝚒𝚍 for Causal Structure Learning

+> Evaluating graphs learned by causal discovery algorithms is difficult: The number of edges that differ between two graphs does not reflect how the graphs differ with respect to the identifying formulas they suggest for causal effects.
+We introduce a framework for developing causal distances between graphs which includes the structural intervention distance for directed acyclic graphs as a special case.
+We use this framework to develop improved adjustment-based distances as well as extensions to completed partially directed acyclic graphs and causal orders.
+We develop new reachability algorithms to compute the distances efficiently and to prove their low polynomial time complexity.
+In our package 𝚐𝚊𝚍𝚓𝚒𝚍, we provide implementations of our distances; they are orders of magnitude faster with proven lower time complexity than the structural intervention distance and thereby provide a success metric for causal discovery that scales to graph sizes that were previously prohibitive.

 If you publish research using 𝚐𝚊𝚍𝚓𝚒𝚍, please cite
 [our UAI paper](https://doi.org/10.48550/arXiv.2402.08616)
 ```bibtex